 While a lot of the Rishikesh adventure activities and attractions on this list involve some kind of paid tour, hikes are always a great free option.
 They're even better if a waterfall is involved.

 Rishikesh is located in the foothills of the Himalayas.
-As a result of this unique terrain, there are some spectacular limestone waterfalls on the adjacent sloping hills.
+As a result of this unique rocky terrain, you'll find some spectacular limestone waterfalls on the adjacent sloping hills.

-I’ve written a guide to the 3 Best Waterfalls in Rishikesh, which are all within walking distance of Tapovan and the Laxman Jhula Bridge.
+I've written a guide to the 3 Best Waterfalls in Rishikesh, which are all within walking distance of Tapovan and the Lakshman Bridge.
 Otherwise, here are the links to the individual posts for the top three:

 There are dozens of good spots ranging from small, 3-meter drops to epic 15-meter+ jumps.